 Navigating Internal Challenges and Coalition Dynamics

-While the ADC has been embraced by coalition leaders as a potential platform for the 2027 elections, internal party dynamics present challenges.
+While ADC is embraced by coalition leaders as 2027 platform, internal party dynamics create challenges.

 Some state-level officials have expressed reservations about relinquishing leadership positions to accommodate new coalition members.